bi-labor/es-mssql/docs/elasticsearch/exercise5.md

     ![Kibana Buckets](images/kibana-a-buckets.png)

-1. In the top left corner click on the _Add a filter_ link and use the following settings to create the filter.
+1. In the top left corner, click on the _Add a filter_ link and use the following settings to create the filter.
 Click on _Save_ to save the filter.

     ![Kibana filter](images/kibana-a-filter.png)